Rolando A. Amador Memorial Scholarship will hold a fundraising walk and run this Saturday

 For the first time this year, a raffle will be held at the event, and the Brunswick community has already donated various items.
 The raffle tickets are between $5 and $20, depending on how many tickets are purchased.

 During the first couple of years of the Rolando Scholarship, the Mt.
-Ararat High School lacrosse team played two memorial games in Rolando’s honor, Amador said, because he liked to play lacrosse while he attended Mt.
-Ararat High School and grew up in Harpswell.
+Ararat High School lacrosse team played two memorial games in Rolando’s honor, Amador said, because he played lacrosse at Mt.
+Ararat High School.

 More information about the Rolando A. Amador Memorial Scholarship can be found on Facebook.